MichaelOdumosu57/crexi_take_home/my_docs/NOTES.md

 * libs should not depend on utils but for the sake of time its ok

 ## Overview
+* Chris Engene rodriguez uses table as well
+* Every component that is a page should be its own module
 * What should the strategy be on SSP errors,
 * Heavy use of objects when classes can be used instead
 * Noticed change detection was not used in the app